By the end of this module, the reader will have learnt:

 The NHS has moved to SNOMED Clinical Terms (CT) coding as a whole but the move across to this for different healthcare provider systems has taken place at different rates.

 CPRD has developed a code browser tool specific for the medical codes and product codes used in CPRD GOLD and CPRD Aurum.
 Researchers should explore the code browser tool to see if their conditions or treatments of interest have codes which are recorded by GPs in their patients’ records.
-The code dictionaries are updated monthly to include any new codes introduced by the GP software systems – this can be provided upon request, please contact email@example.com so that download credentials can be set up for you (credentials expire within 7 days).
+The code dictionaries are updated with each CPRD primary care database release to include any new codes introduced by the GP software systems – this can be provided upon request, please contact email@example.com so that download credentials can be set up for you (credentials expire within 7 days).

 More details about how GPs code information on patient EHR data can be found in the Defining your study population module.